Berlin’s Third Gender: targeted in the first Nazi book burning.

 LGBTQ targeted in book burning

-Especially on this day it’s important to remember that, as professor of queer literary studies Octavio González points out, Stonewall is a “development in a longer arc of queer-rights advocacy, research, and activism.”[1]
+But, especially on this day, it’s important to remember that Stonewall is a “development in a longer arc of queer-rights advocacy, research, and activism.”[1]
 And that arc begins with the world’s first gay activist group, established in 1897 by Magnus Hirschfeld, author of the foundational text of queer identity Berlin’s Third Gender.[2]

 LGBTQ targeted in book burning